 When I started in my current sales role I was in a unique position.
 In addition to the prospecting that was expected of me, I had an account base that I needed to maintain.

-So when I was done with training and back in Los Angeles I had to hit the ground running.
+So when I was done with training and back home I had to hit the ground running.
 It was important for me to meet with my new customers as quickly as I could in order to introduce myself and become familiar with their account.

 I believe nothing should happen in my territory, with my accounts, without me knowing.